gv1shnu/SearchNexus/README.md

 - [ ] Add more search engines
 - [ ] Pagination
 - [ ] Change the background of success.html
-- [ ] Organize displayed search results more comprehensively
+- [ ] Organize displayed search results more comprehensively (card style)

 ## License